-University of Missouri Health Care’s Children’s Hospital offers a comprehensive chest wall deformity program that treats kids and adults.
+Children’s Hospital offers a comprehensive chest wall malformations program that treats kids, adolescents.

-Our surgeons, Venkatraman Ramachandran, MD, and Ashwin Pimpalwar, MD, are specially trained in minimally invasive procedures and can treat the most complex chest wall deformities.
-We take a whole-team approach to create a customized treatment plan that provides the best care for your family.
-When needed, we work together to coordinate your care with specialists and subspecialists from across MU Health Care, including plastic surgeon Arshad Muzaffar, MD, orthopaedic surgeon Daniel Hoernschemeyer, MD, radiologist Dana Mazuru-Witten, MD, cardiothoracic surgeon Sebastian Wiesemann, MD, as well as anesthesiologists, pulmonologists, cardiologists, geneticists, pain specialists and more.
+Our surgeons are specially trained in minimally invasive procedures and can treat the most complex chest wall malformations.
+We take a team approach to create a customized treatment plan that provides the best care for your family.
+Our specialized board-certified experts, including pediatric surgeons, pediatric pulmonologists and pediatric cardiologists from across MU Health Care work together with physical and occupational therapists to coordinate your care.

 - Pectus excavatum: Also known as “sunken chest” or “funnel chest,” pectus excavatum occurs when an abnormal growth of cartilage within the chest wall pushes the sternum and ribs inward, creating a caved-in or sunken appearance.